rachellevanger/tda-persistence-explorer/README.md

 Rachel Levanger

-To get up and running immediately, after cloning the repository, run the following from the command line in the repository directory (assuming you have Python installed):
+To try it out, after cloning the repository, run the following from the command line in the repository directory (assuming you have Python installed):

 `python -m SimpleHTTPServer 8000`